cloyne/network/unifi/README.md

 ---------------------------

 [Flash OpenWrt image on the UniFi](http://wiki.openwrt.org/toh/ubiquiti/uappro#installing_a_new_firmware_image):
-* Configure your machine to `192.168.1.10`.
+* Configure your machine to an IP address in the range used by the AP.
+By default the AP uses `192.168.1.20`.
 * `scp openwrt-ar71xx-generic-ubnt-uap-pro-squashfs-factory.bin admin@192.168.1.XXX:/tmp/`
 * `ssh -l admin 192.168.1.XXX`
 * `fwupdate.real -m openwrt-ar71xx-generic-ubnt-uap-pro-squashfs-factory.bin -d`

-It reboots.
-Login with telnet to `192.168.1.1`:
+It reboots into OpenWrt which uses `192.168.1.1` as its initial IP address.
+Configure your machine to be in that range.
+Login with telnet:

 ```
 telnet 192.168.1.1
 ```

 Configure root password with `passwd`.
-Now disconnect from telnet and connect with SSH to `192.168.1.1`.
+Now disconnect from telnet and connect with SSH to `192.168.1.1` with username `root`.

 In `/etc/config/system` configure the hostname.